predict-idlab/pyRDF2Vec/README.rst

 `Wiki
 page <https://github.com/IBCNServices/pyRDF2Vec/wiki/Walking-Strategies>`__.

-For best performance with large Knoweldge Graphs, please indicate the sampling strategy (also available on the `Wiki page
+For best performance with large Knowledge Graphs, please indicate the sampling strategy (also available on the `Wiki page
 <https://github.com/IBCNServices/pyRDF2Vec/wiki/Sampling-Strategies>`__) used
 for your walking strategy.